BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 Now, in the above example, the the second emotion listed is Happy, with no variation.
 This means that the variation ID is 0, and that the character will start using the Happy_A rig at that time!

-Now, to change this, all you need to do is find the value IDs for the emotion and variaton you'd like, and swap them in for the existing emotion and variation values.
+To change this, all you need to do is find the value IDs for the emotion and variaton you'd like, and swap them in for the existing emotion and variation values.

 You'll also notice the Time attribute for the second emotion starts partway through the dialogue.
 Specifically, 1.69996 seconds into it.
 This is where you can adjust the timing of each expression change!